 This is obviously very embarrassing to the heliocentric people because the sun is not supposed to move.
 The sun does move however, and twice a year it is over the equator.

+The sun moves across the equator twice a year giving us the vernal (spring) and fall (autumnal) equinoxes. | 2 times each year the sun passes the equator as it makes it north-south spiral.
 At that time, the sun lies on the celestial equator.
 The word equinox refers to the fact that, on this day, the night is equal to the day: each is twelve hours long.
 The sun is directly above the equator, so its rays fall vertically down.
+Unfortunately the stationary satellites eclipses the sun and that causes electrical noise or interference to the broadcasting signals. |

 The Jesuits forgot to change the dictionary!!